mayer79/effectplots/README.md

 **Notes**

-- By default, the plots are created with {ggplot2}/{patchwork}, but also interactive {plotly} plots are available.
+- You can switch between {ggplot2}/{patchwork} plots and interactive {plotly} plots.
 - The implementation is optimized for speed and convenience.
-- Only models with numeric predictions (regression and binary classification) are supported.
-- Most models (including DALEX explainers) work out-of-the box.
+- Most models (including DALEX explainers and meta-learners such as Tidymodels) work out-of-the box.
 If not, a tailored prediction function can be specified.
+- For multioutput models, the last output is picked.
 - Case weights are supported via the argument `w`.
-- Binning of numeric values is done by the same options as `stats::hist()`.
+- Binning of numeric X is done by the same options as `stats::hist()`.
 Additionally, very small and large values are winsorized (clipped) by default.

 ## Installation